savioros/kenai-streaming/README.md

 * ReactJS
 * React Hooks
+* Context API
+* Axios
+* Styled Components

 ## Services Used

 * Github
 * Netlify
+* API Themoviedb

 ## Project description
-This is a Front End Mentor project.
-I was based on the design they provided me and I used the API from https://api.adviceslip.com/ to get the advice.
-I used some Hooks techniques, to do the "loading" while the request is processed and to render the component when the request is finished.
+This is a project proposed by Iuri Silva.
+I based on the design he gave me and used the API from https://www.themoviedb.org/ to get the movie list.
+I used some techniques from Hooks, ContextAPI, Axios to make the request and Styled Components to style the application.

 ## Project images

-### 1 - When you access, you will see the Home page <3
+### 1 - Upon entering, you will see the page to choose profiles

 ![Homepage image](https://github.com/savioros/advice/blob/main/public/readme/Home.png)